IBM-Bluemix-Docs/mass-data-migration/set-up-device.md

   </tr>
   <caption style="caption-side:bottom;">Table 1.
 Describes the supported {{site.data.keyword.mdms_short}} device models</caption>
 </table>

+Both device models offer the same functionality, but the cabling instructions are different for each model.
+When you receive your {{site.data.keyword.mdms_short}} device, be sure to identify the device model so that you follow the instructions that correspond to your device type.

 {{site.data.keyword.mdms_short}} devices use a [C13 power cord ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://en.wikipedia.org/wiki/IEC_60320){:new_window}.
 If you're using the device outside of the United States, you might need an additional power adapter that accommodates the plug and socket system that is used in your country. {{site.data.keyword.mdms_short}} devices are compatible with all standard power ranges.
 {: note}